 Finally, how do we do “God’s will?”
 We live our lives as a true “brother, and sister, and mother” to Jesus (Jesus’ true Father is God and Joseph had passed away).
 All I must do is follow Jesus ever so closely.

 Lord God, I pray fervently that I will do Your will, acting “immediately” on that which You’ve taught me through Your Word.
 May this daily blog light up “God’s will” so that I may see You with insight and live accordingly.
 In Jesus’ Name, Amen!

 100 PERSONAL WORDS:

 My blog photo from two days ago is of the synagogue in Capernaum.
-It’s a third century structure, but you can see the original foundation from the time of Jesus when you visit.
-In our Holy Land tour this November (you are invited – click here for info), I plan to read Mark 3 to our group on this very spot, God willing.
-It brings the activities of Jesus alive for us all.
-My mother and father visited this sight on their honeymoon in 1924.
+It’s a 3rd Century structure, but you can see the original foundation from the time of Jesus.
+If you have the opportunity to visit the Holy Land, it will bring the activities of Jesus alive in an amazing way!
+My mother and father visited Israel on their honeymoon in 1924.
 They were missionaries next door to Israel, in Egypt.
 I lived as a child on these stories and over and over I looked at their pictures.
 Miss Brown, a missionary in Jerusalem, loaned my parents her Model T Ford car.
 Dad said he backed up the hills of Palestine (before Israel became a modern state), because the car’s gas supply was gravity fed, and if the tank was lower than the engine, he’d run out of gas.
 Well, that’s not really important, but I enjoy telling these stories.